 To refuel your forklift at the MMA LPG station (near forklift storage EFS1) you will need to register for a MMA LPG tag.
-You can do this by completing the ‘Forklifts at Epping’ form as part of your forklift registration for the Market.
+You can do this by contacting the Melbourne Market Customer Centre.
 Once you have registered you will be issued with a MMA LPG tag for each registered forklift.
 LPG will be billed monthly via your MMA customer account to your registered billing address.

 When a forklift or electric vehicle is sold, disposed of, or removed permanently from the Melbourne Market, the MMA must be advised in writing of the change.

 Note: All transfers must be completed with VicRoads first and a current VicRoads registration in the name of the purchaser must be provided to transfer MMA registration.